To use Auth0 as an OAuth 2.0 authorization server, you'll need to execute the following setup steps:

 When complete, click Create.

 When your API is ready, you'll be shown the Quick Start page for the API.
-Switch over to the Non Interactive Clients tab.
-You'll see that Auth0 has also created and enabled a non interactive client for use with your API.
+Switch over to the Machine to Machine Applications tab.
+You'll see that Auth0 has also created and enabled a Machine to Machine Application for use with your API.